Rangi42/polishedcrystal/FAQ.md

 Silver Leaves are like Shards in future generations: they can be given to Move Tutors to learn moves.
 Wild Oddish have a 50% chance of holding Silver Leaves, and there are some hidden on the ground in Ilex Forest.

-Gold Leaves can be given to the Move Maniac to relearn moves.
+Gold Leaves can be given to the Move Maniac in Cianwood City to relearn moves.
 Wild Bellsprout have a 50% chance of holding Gold Leaves, and there are some hidden on the ground in Yellow Forest.

 ### Where do I get this TM/HM?

 * HM02 Fly is given to you after a certain battle in Yellow Forest, at the end of Route 47+48, which become accessible after beating Chuck.
+* HM04 Strength is given to you by the Gym Guide hiding in Cianwood City's Pokémon Center.
 * HM06 Whirlpool is given to you after a battle with Lyra on Route 42, which becomes accessible after beating Jasmine.
 * TM46 Thief is given to you by Lance after completing Team Rocket's Base in Mahogany Town.